 Bridging the Skills Gap

-“According to reports, the UK construction industry will need to create around 150, 000 new jobs in the coming years to meet demands for new homes, public buildings and infrastructure.
+“According to recent reports, the UK construction industry will need to create around 150, 000 new jobs in the coming years to meet demands for new homes, public buildings and infrastructure.

 At the same time half a million construction workers are expected to retire over the next ten years.
 Meanwhile, the number of younger entrants to the sector is far too low to meet projected demand.

+And there is Brexit.
 According to a survey by the Home Builders Federation one in five construction workers currently building new homes is foreign-born, predominantly from the EU.

 None of this should surprise anyone in the industry.
 The question is what are we doing about it now to help bridge this skills gap?